On Saturday morning at 4:30 am, Mr. Nielson woke up the four older Nies

 I am so glad he has older siblings who can show him the ropes!

-I explained to Nicholas that holy temples are places where we can go to feel
+I explained to Nicholas that holy temples are places where we can feel

 closer to God and His love and mercy.